Persistence of Gaussian stationary processes: a spectral perspective: Results

 \subsection{Upper bounds}

-Here we state explicit upper bounds for the persistence probability, which will be derived from Theorem \ref{thm: balance up} in the end of Section \ref{sec: up}.
-Throughout, we assume $f$ be a GSP with spectral measure $\rho$ {satisfying the conditions in \eqref{eq: basic cond}.} \begin{cor}[explicit upper bounds] Assume that $\rho_{ac}\ne 0$ and $m_{-\g}<\infty$ for some $\g\ge 0$.
-Then there exist $N_0, C>0$ such that for all $N>N_0$:
+Here we state explicit upper bounds for the persistence probability.
+In Section \ref{sec: up} we provide a more general upper bound (Theorem \ref{thm: balance up}) from which these propositions follow.
+Throughout, we assume $f$ is a GSP with spectral measure $\rho$ satisfying the conditions in \eqref{eq: basic cond}. \begin{prop}[explicit upper bounds] Assume that $\rho_{ac}\ne 0$ and {$\si_N^2 \le b N^{-\g}$ for all $N>0$ and some $b, \g>0$.} Then there exist $N_0, C>0$ such that for all $N>N_0$: